CLAIRE-COVID-T4/covid-data/README.md

 - `Entry` --> the UniProtKB Identifier
 - `Entrez ID` --> the gene Entrez ID
 - `Entry name` --> the gene name
-- `DrugBank` --> list of DrugBank IDs associated with the gene
+- `DrugBank` --> semicolon-separated list of DrugBank IDs associated with the gene (see https://www.uniprot.org/database/DB-0019)

 #### `uniprot_features/gene-pathways_associations.tab`
 This file contains the gene-pathways associations.
 The columns are: